adclz/vif/packages/docs/docs/en/concept/core.md

 ArrayFrom allows you to control the way each variable of the array should be instanced.

-For example, if we want to set the default value of bools only when index is odd, we could do the following:
+For example, if we want to set the default value of booleans only when index is odd, we could do the following:

 ```ts twoslash
 import {_Array, ArrayFrom} from "#complex"